trisulnsm/dinodoc/trisuldocs/docs/ipdr/staticip-mappings.md

 Adding customer details for static IP customers can be done in two methods

 - Automatically use a REST API – contact us offline for this
-- Enter each mapping or upload a CSV file contianing all static IP to customer mappings
+- Enter each mapping or upload a CSV file containing all static IP to customer mappings

 ## Manually add Static IP Mappings